nemanjam/nextjs-prisma-boilerplate/README.md

 - protected routes and 404 pages
 - typescript silent errors...
 - \_document.jsx
-- on change tw-base.scss must restart
+- on change tw-base.scss must restart, no intelisense for my utilities